Leminhbinh0209/SoTA-Deepfakes-Detector-Statistics/README.md

-# Awesome-Deepfakes-Detector-Statistics
+# SoTA-Deepfakes-Detector-Statistics
 This repository provide the most SoTA deepfake detectors' performances on 11 deepfakedatasets